-Can EMDR help ADHD?
-EMDR (eye movement desensitization and reprocessing) is a form of therapy that helps patients heal from disturbing life experience.
+EMDR (eye movement desensitization and reprocessing) is a form of therapy that helps patients heal from disturbing life experiences.
 Much like the body can heal from physical trauma, practitioners of EMDR maintain that the brain can heal from psychological trauma.
 Because researchers are exploring the relationship between ADHD and childhood trauma, you may wonder if EMDR can help ADHD.

 I can only speak from personal experience, but I will say this: It is my belief that by alleviating my depression and anxiety through EMDR, my cognitive function has improved.
 However, at this time I still view my experience with ADHD as a separate issue.